Latest posts by Dawn Schenone, MSACN, CNS (see all)

 - Increase antioxidants rich foods in your diet by including brightly colored fruits and vegetables

-If you would like personalized vitamin and supplement recommendations tailored to your specific health status and goals, you can sign up for a nutritional consultation here.
+If you would like personalized help uncovering your dietary triggers for acne, you can sign up for a nutritional consultation here.

 Pontes T de C, Fernandes Filho GMC, Trindade A de SP, Sobral Filho JF.
 Incidence of acne vulgaris in young adult users of protein-calorie supplements in the city of João Pessoa – PB .
 Anais Brasileiros de Dermatologia.
 2013;88(6):907-912. doi:10.1590/abd1806-4841.20132024.

 Smith, R., Mann, N., Braue, A., Mäkeläinen, H. and Varigos, G. (2007).
 A low-glycemic-load diet improves symptoms in acne vulgaris patients: a randomized controlled trial.
 The American Journal of Clinical Nutrition, 86(1), pp.107-115.